Advik555wastaken/6b6twiki/docs/Groups/saviors.md

 - Reaching 1000 discord members

 ## Bases
-As mentioned above, Saviors had some massive good looking bases such as:
+As mentioned above, Saviors had some good looking bases such as:
 - Saviors Main Base space valk (image currently not available)
 - Saviors Recruit base (also no image)
 - Saviors member valk (no image)